non-void/VirtualBones/README.md

 #### Motion Network

-Check out the `run_motionnet.py` to run a single motion network, you can change the garment, animation sequence or other configs by modifying line 138-141:
+Check out the `run_motionnet.py` to run a single motion network, you can change the garment, animation sequence or other configs by modifying lines 138-141:

 ```python
     config_path = "assets/dress03/config.json"